-I am a geobiologist with a focus on marine ecosystems.
-I am particularly interested in how animals respond to environmental and oceanographic shifts on various timescales.
-My work is highly interdisciplinary, and draws from geochemistry and genetics.
-My dissertation focuses on how the Pacific littleneck clam (Leukoma staminea) responds to ocean acidification and tests ways to mitigate the negative effects of acidified water.
-I am a Ph.D. candidate in the Earth and Planetary Sciences Department at the University of California, Davis, and am co-advised by Dr. David Gold and Dr. Sandra Carlson.
+My work is highly interdisciplinary, and draws from oceanography, geochemistry and genetics.
+I received my Ph.D. in Earth and Planetary Sciences from the University of California, Davis in 2024.
+My Ph.D. research focused on how native clams respond to ocean acidification, and tested ways to mitigate the negative effects of acidified water.
 Prior to starting graduate school at UC Davis in 2019, I earned my BS and MS degrees in geology from Miami University.
 After graduating from Miami, I spent one year as a high school ENL/ESL Instructional Assistant for STEM subjects in Indianapolis, IN.
-I am committed to diversity, equity and inclusion in STEM, and am eager to make science more accessible.
-In my down time I enjoy running, reading novels and hiking with my dog, Luna.
+I am committed to improving diversity, equity and inclusion in STEM, and am eager to make marine and coastal science more accessible.
+In my down time I enjoy reading novels, exercising and hiking with my dog, Luna.

 The Bodega Marine Lab occupies unceded Coast Miwok lands.
 The Coast Miwok and Southern Pomo peoples are federally recognized today by the Federated Indians of Graton Rancheria.